What Is Screen Mirroring? Learn How to Cast Your Screen Easily

 Screen mirroring technology allows you to wirelessly display the screen of your phone, tablet, or computer on the screen of another device.

-This article will guide you on what screen mirroring is, what it is not, and how to use it.
+This article will explain screen mirroring, what it is not, and how to use it.

 What is Screen Mirroring?